xtmgah/chromothripsis_PCAWG/README.md

 - Run `sudo sh build_image.sh` -> you should get a docker image ID in the console if things built properly
 - Open http://localhost:3242 and poke around the app
 - If you're satisfied with the changes either tag your current commit or create a pull request
-- Ask @scottx611x to update the deployed instance with newly created image.

 ### CI/CD:
 - New docker images will be built, tagged, and pushed to: [docker hub](https://hub.docker.com/r/scottx611x/chromothripsis-pcawg/) if a `PR` or `TAG` are noticed.
+- We use [watchtower](https://github.com/v2tec/watchtower) to keep the current deployment up to date.
+Watchtower will detect new docker images that have been pushed, and update our remote docker gracefully.

 ### Deployment:
-- AWS t2.micro instance free tier
+- AWS m5.large instance
 - Accessible at: http://compbio.med.harvard.edu/chromothripsis
 - Compbio providing http/ws proxy in `/etc/apache2/sites-available/compbio.med.harvard.edu.conf` to AWS instance:
 - Apache Proxy Config: